munnm/munnm.github.io/_pages/about.md

 # Community

-In addition to my primary role at Google, I also volunteer as an AI Coach with [Google.org](https://www.google.org), the non-profit arm of Google.
+In addition to my primary role at Google, I also volunteer as an AI Coach with [Google.org](https://www.google.org), the philanthropic arm of Google.
 I advise and mentor early and late-stage startups using AI for social good.
 I'm currently participating in Google.org's Generative AI Accelerator program.
 You can find description of this and previous volunteer work with Google.org [here](https://munnm.github.io/community/).